gakusei-desu/php-todo-list-app/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/gakusei-desu/php-todo-list-app?style=social)

-This is a responsive, local-first To-Do List app built with PHP, MySQL, and Bootstrap 5.
-Tasks are stored in a MySQL database using secure, object-oriented PHP (PDO).
-Designed as a personal project and portfolio piece.
+I built a responsive, local-first to-do list app using PHP, MySQL, and Bootstrap 5 as the core stack.
+Task data is stored using object-oriented PHP with PDO for secure, structured database interaction.
+I built this as a hands-on refresher to sharpen my backend fundamentals and experiment with lightweight app architecture — no frameworks, just clean logic, modular files, and a simple UI that gets the job done.
+As my stack evolves, I’ll expand this into a complete task or project manager.

 ---